 7Up (secondary school aged)

-Children stay with their parents at the start of the service as we worship (sing songs!) together for the first part of the morning.
+Children stay with their parents at the start of the service as we worship (sing songs!) together.
 Someone will announce when it is time for the children to go to their groups.
 You will need to go with your children and register them, the first time they attend.

 When we have a Special Service at St Giles', we provide carpet activities like colouring books and and everyone, young and old, is encouraged to join in with the more active parts of the service.